union-imgcross icon

 Hence, partnering with a unified and automated global HR platform allows you to enroll your remote workforce quickly and compliantly handle payroll, benefits, and other aspects of employment.
 With the support of Skuad’s worldwide network, Skuad’s EOR can help you speed up the process of your business’s worldwide growth.
 Skuad's one-stop Romania EOR (Employer Of Record) guide enables you to extend your business into Romania without having to set up a separate entity.

-Romania At A Glance
+Romania at a Glance

 Currency: Romanian Leu/Lei (RON)